-It is entirely possible that O’Dimm actually requires souls to survive; after all, he is the embodiment of humanity’s evil qualities, so it stands to reason that he can only exist as long as humans sin and thus feed his existence.
+It is entirely possible that O’Dimm actually requires souls to survive; after all, he is the embodiment of pure evil, so it stands to reason that he can only exist as long as humans sin and thus feed his existence.

-But maybe he doesn’t need souls at all, and is driven purely by the entertainment value that he gets from tricking people into signing contracts that ultimately lead to their doom.
+But maybe he doesn’t need souls at all and is driven purely by the entertainment value that he gets from tricking people into signing contracts that ultimately lead to their doom.

-Meanwhile with Geralt, his agenda is slightly different.
+Meanwhile, with Geralt, his agenda is slightly different.
 Since Geralt would be impossible to entice into a deal for his soul, O’Dimm instead takes an interest in him as a tool for taking the souls of other people.